-symbolize friendship, the single heart symbolizes love and the crown is a symbol of loyalty.
-How you wear the ring symbolizes your availability.
-When worn on the right ring finger with the crown pointing away from the heart it signifies that you are open to love.
-When worn on the left ring finger with the crown pointing towards the heart, you are announcing to the world that you are engaged or married.
+So how to wear your Claddagh ring?
+Wear your ring on your right ring finger with the crown pointing away from your heart to signify that you are open to love.
+Wearing your ring on the left ring finger with the crown pointing towards the heart announces to the world that you are engaged or married.

-1. Faith Rings
+3. Faith Rings

-2.The Ancient Fishing Village of Claddagh
+4.The Ancient Fishing Village of Claddagh

 4. A Swashbuckling Love Story

-Upon his return home to Galway, Joyce was overjoyed to find that his one true love had been waiting for him.
+Returning home to Galway, Joyce was overjoyed to find that his one true love still waiting for him.
 He created the Claddagh ring to honour his everlasting love and presented it to her as a marriage ring.
-Joyce went on to live a healthy and happy life in Galway and he became a successful goldsmith.
+Joyce went on to live a healthy and happy life in Galway and became a successful goldsmith.

 5. A Gift From an Eagle